Pirate FlagPirates and PrivateersPirate Flag

 The aim of this handbook is to better prepare seafarers for encounters with Somali pirates and to assist them through a hostage situation with as little mental and physical injury as possible.

 While no handbook can guarantee total protection, this volume provides hands-on, real-life techniques for seafarers to endure and survive captivity and helpful guidelines for their families to cope with their loved ones’ internment at the hands of Somali pirates.
-In 2009, a hostage spent an average of fifty-five days in captivity while the pirates negotiated with the shipping company.
-A year later, that time had doubled, and in 2011 seamen often found themselves captive for five months.
-But these are averages; the Chandlers spent 388 days as hostages, and the crew of MV Iceberg, which was taken in March 2010, remains hostages as of February 2012.
+In 2009, a hostage spends an average of fifty-five days in captivity while the pirates negotiate with the shipping company.
+A year later, that time has doubled, and in 2011, seamen often find themselves captive for five months.
+These are averages; the Chandlers spend 388 days as hostages, and the crew of MV Iceberg, which i taken in March 2010, remain hostages as of February 2012.

 The book opens with a succinct overview of these criminals, who range in age from twelve to forty, and how the hierarchy in which they operate works.
 Also covered are how attacks unfold, who’s who among the pirates, the initial period of captivity, and life for a hostage on the ship and on land.
 Even if a vessel has a citadel or a safe room for the crew to withdraw to in the case of a successful attack, the authors point out the pros and cons of having these sanctuaries.
 Other topics include what to do in case of illness or injury, how to survive mentally and physically, which pirates to interact with and how to interact with them, and which pirates to avoid.
 Cultural awareness and naval intervention are considered as well.

-The price of the book may give some people pause, but the wealth of hands-on information with generous inclusion of color photographs to reinforce the text, and the inclusion of highlighted boxes of key points and guidelines to follow, make Coping with Capture a valuable resource for any seafarer – commercial or private – who is considering venturing into the dangerous waters in the region around the Horn of Africa.
-Some of the suggestions will prove valuable in any situation, even though the focus is on Somali pirates.
-But Coping with Capture should also be essential reading for seafaring families so they better understand what their loved ones face and why time plays a crucial role in securing their release.
+The price of the book may give some people pause, but the wealth of hands-on information with generous inclusion of color photographs to reinforce the text, and the inclusion of highlighted boxes of key points and guidelines to follow, make Coping with Capture a valuable resource for any seafarer, commercial or private, who is considering venturing into the dangerous waters in the region around the Horn of Africa.
+Some suggestions will prove valuable in any situation, even though the focus is on Somali pirates.
+Coping with Capture should also be essential reading for seafaring families so they better understand what their loved ones face and why time plays a crucial role in securing their release.
 This handbook is an excellent resource for those seeking more information on how Somali pirates operate and what hostages face.

 Home